jser/realtime.jser.info/_posts/2013-02-17-using-formdata-to-send-forms-with-xhr-as-key-value-pairs-roberts-talk.md

 ---
-title: Using FormData to send forms with XHR as key/value pairs - Robert's talk
+title: 'Using FormData to send forms with XHR as key/value pairs - Robert&#039;s talk'
 author: azu
 layout: post
 itemUrl: >-